 SHARE Approach Curriculum Tools

 These tools are to be used in conjunction with the SHARE Approach Workshop Curriculum.
-Below are the PDF versions for designed, printable tools.
+Below are the PDFs for designed, printable tools.

 SHARE APPROACH RESOURCES

 The first half of this video shows an example of a clinical encounter without shared decisionmaking.
 The second half of the video shows a similar clinical encounter using the SHARE Approach to shared decisionmaking.